3nabla3/MinecraftFromScratch/README.md

 `sudo apt install libx11-dev libxi-dev libxrandr-dev libxinerama-dev libxcursor-dev`

 # Status
-Displays a blue square that can be moved with arrow keys and square brackets
+Displays a colored cube that can be rotated and moved